 Two selfish people may form a most affectionate partnership, provided they can join to work for some shared selfish goal.

-We praise dogs for their selflessness, because their subservient selfishness gratifies our own domineering selfishness.
+We praise dogs for their selflessness, because their selfish subservience gratifies our own domineering selfishness.

 Some people love with their hopes, and some with their fears.
 And in the same way some love themselves with their hopes, and they strive and swagger, while those who do so with their forebodings flinch and hang back.